 On February 13, 2023, Sorrento, together with its wholly-owned direct subsidiary, Scintilla Pharmaceuticals, Inc., commenced voluntary proceedings under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas.
-The Chapter 11 proceedings are jointly administered under the caption In re Sorrento Therapeutics, Inc., et al. While we were previously majority-owned by Sorrento, the Company is not a debtor in Sorrento's voluntary Chapter 11 filing.
-As of June 30, 2023, we had a \$3.2 million receivable from Sorrento, which was fully reserved.
+The Chapter 11 proceedings are jointly administered under the caption In re Sorrento Therapeutics, Inc., et al. While we were previously majority-owned by Sorrento, we were not a debtor in Sorrento's voluntary Chapter 11 filing.
+As of September 30, 2023, Sorrento no longer holds a majority of the voting power of our outstanding capital stock entitled to vote.
+As of September 30, 2023, we had a \$3.2 million receivable from Sorrento, which was fully reserved.
 We evaluate the collectability of this receivable on a quarterly basis.